-Removing Yourself as an Authorized User and Credit Score Effects
+How Removing Yourself as an Authorized User Affects Your Credit Score

 If you later decide to remove yourself as an authorized user, you may be afraid that your credit score will be negatively impacted.
-Your credit score could be affected if you’re removed as an authorized user, but the impact depends on that account's history, the other information in your credit report, and whether the authorized user account continues to be reported after you're removed.
+Your credit score could be affected if you’re removed as an authorized user, but the impact depends on that account's history, whether it was reported in the first place, the other information in your credit report, and whether the authorized user account continues to be reported after you're removed.

-When you're removed as an authorized user, you no longer have the privileges of using the account and the credit card issuer will stop updating the account on your credit report.
+When you're removed as an authorized user, you no longer have the privilege of using the account, and the credit card issuer will stop updating the account on your credit report.
 Depending on how the credit card company reports authorized user accounts, the account history for the credit card may automatically drop off your credit report after you're removed.
-The credit card issuer can tell you specifically whether the account will fall off your credit report after being removed as an authorized user.
+The credit card issuer can tell you specifically whether the account will fall off your credit report after you're removed as an authorized user.

 If the authorized user account doesn't automatically drop off your credit report after you're removed, you can send a credit report dispute to have the account removed from your credit report.
 You may want to do this if you believe the account is hurting your credit score.
-For example, if the account holder made late payments or has a high credit card balance, the account could hurt you more than it helps.
+If the account holder made late payments or has a high credit card balance, for instance, the account could hurt you more than it helps.
 On the other hand, you may want to leave the authorized user account if it's helping your credit score—at least until you've established credit in your name.

 Being removed as an authorized user can hurt your credit score if the account is removed from your credit report.
 For example, if the authorized user account was the only positive account on your credit report, you could see your credit score drop after removing yourself as an authorized user.
 Or, if the account was the oldest account on your credit report, you could also see a drop in your credit score.

 On the other hand, if the account history for that credit card was negative, e.g. late payments or high balances, your credit score might improve when your authorized user status is removed.
-If you lose credit score points after you're removed as an authorized user, you can typically get those points back over time by building your credit score with your own credit accounts.
+You can typically get points back over time by building your credit score with your own credit accounts.

 If you're the primary account holder, removing an authorized user won't affect your credit score.
 The account will continue to be reported on your credit report as normal.